RakaDoank/uws-react-native/CONTRIBUTING.md

 ## Run the Example App

 ### Android
-Run your Android emulator first, and then go to the `examples/android-ios` directory, run `npm run android`.
-Alternatively, you can run the metro first by execute `npm run start`, and then run `npm run android` later.
+1. First, run your Android emulator
+2. Open your terminal, and locate to `uws-react-native/examples/android-ios` directory
+3. Then, run `npm run android`

 ### iOS
-For iOS, you need to run your iPhone/iPad Simulator first.
+1. First, run your iPhone/iPad Simulator first simulator

-After it's completely booted up, you can run the app.
-Go the `examples/android-ios` directory, run `npm run ios`.
-Alternatively, you can run the metro first by execute `npm run start`, and then run `npm run ios` later.
+2. Open your terminal, and locate to `uws-react-native/examples/android-ios` directory
+3. Then, run `npm run ios`

+### macOS
+1. Open your terminal
+2. Locate to `uws-react-native/examples/macos`
+3. Run `npm run start` in your terminal to run the Metro bundler
+4. Press `Command + T` in the current terminal to open new tab, or you can open new terminal window
+5. Then, run `npm run macos`

 ---